epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 ### Operational firewall configuration

-The firewall of the server where MIP is deployed must be set up and deny all incoming connections, except on the following ports:
+The firewall in front of the MIP server must be set up and deny all incoming connections, except on the following ports:

 - 22 for ssh access
 - 80 for Web Portal access